jncraton/web-apps-cpsc2330/lectures/01-intro.md

 - The World Wide Web is an information system
 - It enables document and resource sharing
-- The system is user-friendly and operates on the Internet
+- The system operates on the Internet

 ## Web vs. Internet